Analysis of chaos and regularity in the open Dicke model: SPECTRAL ANALYSIS AND QUANTUM CHAOS IN OPEN QUANTUM SYSTEMS

 \subsection{Ratio of Consecutive Eigenvalue Spacings for Complex Spectra}

 The ratio of consecutive eigenvalue spacings was introduced to study spectral fluctuations in isolated systems with real eigenvalues~\cite{Oganesyan2007,Atas2013}.
-The advantage of this test is that the spectra can be studied without implementing unfolding procedures, which can be ambiguous in some cases.
-The last test can be extended to open systems with complex eigenvalues.
+The advantage of this measure is that the spectra can be studied without implementing unfolding procedures, which can be ambiguous in some cases.
+The last measure can be extended to open systems with complex eigenvalues.
 The procedure is detailed in Ref.~\cite{Sa2020}, where the complex ratio takes the form